gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

   - [ ] `rollback` phase (second pass, after completing a regular rotation): same content as in the `init` phase
   - [ ] `standby` phase after `rollback`: same content as in the previous `standby` phase
 - Verify functionality in all phases (clients might have to log in again in lieu of waiting for credentials to expire between phases)
-  - [ ] Existing SSH session in tsh
+  - [ ] SSH session in tsh from a previous phase
-  - [ ] Existing SSH session in web UI
+  - [ ] SSH session in web UI from a previous phase
   - [ ] New SSH session with tsh
   - [ ] New SSH session with web UI
   - [ ] New SSH session in a child cluster on the same major version